-Effective September 1, 2011, LES began collecting a City Dividend for Utility Ownership from its customers.
-The dividend is a payment to the City of Lincoln for its ownership of LES.
-The dividend is required by an ordinance that was approved by the Council (the "Dividend Ordinance").
-LES is required to make a dividend payment to the City equivalent to 2.4 percent of its Total Net Position (equity).
-The Dividend Ordinance also requires that when the annual dividend equals or exceeds \$7 million, the amount of the annual dividend would increase by 2 percent or the Consumer Price Index, whichever is greater.
-The dividend is listed on LES electric bills as a separate item.
-In 2012, \$6.4 million of LES' revenues were accrued for payment to the City pursuant to the Dividend Ordinance.
-The estimated amount for 2013 is \$6.7 million.
+Effective September 1, 2011, LES began collecting a City Dividend for Utility Ownership (the "CDFUO") from its customers.
+The CDFUO is a payment to the City for its ownership of LES.
+The CDFUO is required by an ordinance that was approved by the Council (the "Dividend Ordinance").
+LES is required to make a CDFUO payment to the City equivalent to 2.4 percent of its Total Net Position (equity).
+The Dividend Ordinance also requires that when the annual CDFUO payment equals or exceeds \$7 million, the amount of the annual CDFUO payment will instead increase in total by 2 percent or the Consumer Price Index, whichever is greater.
+The CDFUO is listed on LES electric bills as a separate item.
+In 2014, \$6.9 million of LES' revenues were accrued for payment to the City pursuant to the Dividend Ordinance.
+The estimated amount for 2015 is \$7.1 million.

 The Dividend Ordinance was a joint effort of the Mayor's office, the City Attorney and LES, as a result of discussions on how the City could receive a more appropriate return on investment for its ownership of LES.
-After assessing what the City receives from its ownership, and what other cities receive from their electric utility, LES suggested the dividend as a contribution to the City, given the advantages municipal ownership provides to customers.
+After assessing what the City receives from its ownership, and what other cities receive from their electric utility, LES suggested the CDFUO as a contribution to the City, given the advantages municipal ownership provides to customers.
 Such an approach provides a predictable utility cost.